shant0786/Ostad-Assignment/README.md

 2. Create 10 buttons by Bootstrap Each button should have different colors and properties. &#x2714;
 3. Create a card. &#x2714;
-4. Create some form using form-group bootstrap class.
+4. Create some form using form-group bootstrap class.&#x2714;
 5. Create some list with list-group bootstrap class. &#x2714;
 6. Create a navbar with Bootstrap &#x2714;
 7. Create a progress-bar with Bootstrap.&#x2714;